OpenMatchmaking/documentation/docs/components.md

 -------------------------------------------
 ### Why
 - Get an opportunity to restrict users, so that they can't send requests to microservices without required credentials and permissions.
-- Provide for developers the solution for cases when OpemMatchmaking should work with the dedicated authorization/authentication server, withot communicating with existing authorization/authentication servers.
+- Provide for developers the solution for cases when OpenMatchmaking should work with the dedicated authorization/authentication server, withot communicating with existing authorization/authentication servers.
 - Necessary to store an information about users and let them to get (or refresh) an access token.

 ### Benefits of using